izabelakalenik/Machine-learning-project/README.md

-# Predicting Film Popularity and Resampling Techniques for Rare Target Values
+# Predicting Film Popularity and Resampling Techniques for Rare Target Values using classification and regression models

-This project investigates the impact of resampling techniques and discretization of regression outputs on model performance in predicting movie popularity.
+This project explores the effectiveness of various machine learning models in predicting movie popularity based on descriptive features such as budget, genres, runtime, and user ratings.
+It investigates both classification and regression approaches, treating popularity as either a discrete class or a continuous variable.
+Additionally, the study focuses on the impact of resampling techniques to address data imbalance and the use of discretization of regression outputs, analyzing how these strategies influence model performance.

 ## Dataset